Kyle-Murphey/project0-3113-2020/README.md

 Kyle Murphey, Project 0

-Compile: gcc -c main.c
+Compile: make all or gcc -c main.c -o main

-Run: cat file | ./a.out
+Run: cat file | ./main

 Bugs: Any character that is outside the range of values would not get displayed.